collective/transmogrify.wppolls/README.rst

     transitions = open

 source:
-    is the path where all CSV files are stored.
+    full path to the WordPress CSV export files.

 path:
-    is the path (from site root) were the polls are going to be imported;
+    path, relative to the site root, of the folder where polls should be created;
     defaults to '/polls'.

 locale: